awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE_COL_ex-add-drop.md

 alter table users drop column feedback_score;
 ```

-Amazon Redshift displays an error message that the column cannot be dropped because another object depends on it\.
+Amazon Redshift displays an error message that the column can't be dropped because another object depends on it\.

 Try dropping the FEEDBACK\_SCORE column again, this time specifying CASCADE to drop all dependent objects: